CS-433/ml-project-2-thevipers2/README.md

 ### Feed-forward AE

-Consists of fully-connected layers stacked on top of each other.
+Consists of fully-connected linear layers stacked on top of each other.

 <p align="center">
   <img src="/img/Architecture.png" alt="Feed_Architecture" width="500"/>